OxalisCommunity/vefa-peppol/peppol-receipt/README.md

   The standard is very old, almost archaic and as such needed some adjustements for usage in a 4-corner transport model.

+## Providing the evidence

+In AS2 the signed MDN is included in the "Extensions" of the REM Evidence

 ## How to include this component in your project

 This component has been published on Maven central.
 You may include it in your own Maven-based Java-project by adding